 Yet he lives to rule and we do not because love cannot survive without trust.
 Your doubt destroyed us.
+Just as my righteousness encouraged it.

 We should have had such honest talk, not fantasy, the evening we wed.
 Perhaps we could have avoided this misery.
 My love for you was mind deep.
 I murdered myself and you to stop the drama.
 If I could slay myself again, I would.
 But afterlife forbids a double death.